 What exactly is exfoliating, anyway?
 The AAD defines exfoliation as “the process of removing the topmost layer of dead skin cells.”
 Exfoliation can be achieved in two ways: either via chemical exfoliants — applying an acid that dissolves those cells — or by hand, such as using a brush or scrub to physically remove the cells from the top layer of the skin.

-You may use textured brushes, gloves, washcloths or exfoliating facial scrubs to remove the skin’s top layers.
-With the proper exfoliation routine, you’ll experience cosmetic benefits, including brighter, more even skin, and deeper penetration of topical treatments like anti-aging creams, acne treatments and rosacea medications.
+You may use textured brushes, gloves, washcloths, or exfoliating facial scrubs to remove the skin’s top layers.
+With the proper exfoliation routine, you’ll experience cosmetic benefits, including brighter, more even skin, and the deeper penetration of topical treatments like anti-aging creams, acne treatments, and rosacea medications.

-Those with skin issues know skin is one of the most fickle parts of the body and that healthy skin can be elusive.
-When you adjust your skincare routine to meet your unique skin needs — whether you’re facing clogged pores, dry skin, reactive skin, hyper pigmentation, red patches, sun damage or breakouts — you’re giving the dermal layer the best possible barrier function.
+Those with skin issues know that skin is one of the most fickle parts of the body and that healthy skin can be elusive.
+When you adjust your skincare routine to meet your unique skin needs — whether you’re facing clogged pores, dry skin, reactive skin, hyper pigmentation, red patches, sun damage, or breakouts — you’re giving the dermal layer the best possible barrier.

-Exfoliating does encourage quick cell turnover (which in turn leads to more vibrant looking skin), but it compromises the top layer of skin and deters its ability to produce natural oils and other protectants.
-This barrier is an important aspect for creating new skin cells and improving the skin’s physical appearance.
+Exfoliating does encourage quick cell turnover (which in turn leads to more vibrant looking skin), but it also compromises the top layer of skin and deters its ability to produce natural oils and other protectants.
+This barrier is an important part of creating new skin cells and improving the skin’s physical appearance.

 This article should help you to determine when you might be scrubbing too hard, and how to correct some of the side effects associated with over-exfoliation.
-Thankfully, there are several things you can do to combat conditions caused by too much exfoliating, ranging from taking a break from overly abrasive exfoliating products to consulting a dermatologist or cosmetic surgeon for professional skin treatments.
-But first, let’s take a look at some of the most common signs indicating you may be over-exfoliating so we can move forward and give your skincare routine a healthy, safe upgrade.
+Thankfully, there are several things that you can do to combat conditions caused by too much exfoliating, ranging from taking a break from overly abrasive exfoliating products to consulting a dermatologist or cosmetic surgeon for professional skin treatments.

 - Dryness — Whether you’ve gone the chemical or mechanical route, you may experience some levels of dryness associated with exfoliation.
 This is because those top layers of skin act as a protective barrier which can lock in hydration.
 If you’ve noticed dry patches or peeling, you could be drying out your skin with your exfoliator.

 - Redness — If you don’t generally experience skin redness but suddenly notice that your skin is redder than normal after implementing an exfoliation routine, you may want to dial things back a little.
-Note that recently exfoliated skin will typically appear somewhat reddish (primarily if you’re fair-skinned), but shouldn’t be red the following day or for that matter, even just a few hours later.
+Note that freshly exfoliated skin will typically appear reddish (especially if you have a lighter skin tone), but shouldn’t be red the following day or for that matter, even just a few hours after exfoliating.

 - Shininess — Shiny or artificial-looking skin is another indication of too much exfoliation.
-This is especially common for those who use acids or retinol to exfoliate, as the top layer of skin has been removed, therefore looking waxy and extra smooth.
+This is especially common for those who use acids or retinol to exfoliate, as the top layer of skin has been removed creating a waxy and extra smooth look.
 Light tends to reflect off of over-exfoliated skin since the fresh new layers below the top layer are less textured.

-- Increased Sensitivity — As you probably know by now, that top layer of skin is vital to keeping your skin in tip-top shape.
-When you rob the skin of the protective barrier that is the natural dermal top layer, you’re exposing thinner skin below.
-Therefore, you may experience an increase in skin sensitivity, with more redness and itchiness than before.
+- Increased sensitivity — As you probably know by now, that top layer of skin is vital to keeping your skin in tip-top shape.
+When you rob the skin of its protective barrier (the natural dermal top layer), you’re exposing the thinner skin below.
+This would mean that you may experience an increase in skin sensitivity, with more redness and itchiness than before.

 - Puffiness — Excessive exfoliation can cause the skin to become irritated and inflamed, resulting in it looking puffy or swollen.
 Damage to the skin’s natural lipid barrier removes its ability to regulate inflammation, so make sure to take note if your skin looks a bit swollen.

-First thing’s first: if you suspect you’ve been scrubbing too hard or introducing your skin to too much exfoliating, make sure to immediately decrease the frequency by which you exfoliate.
 Another thing to consider is the pressure you’re applying while exfoliating.
-To ensure you don’t further damage the top layer of skin, reduce exfoliation pressure to a gentle massage rather than a deep scrub.
+To ensure that you don’t further damage the top layer of skin, reduce exfoliation pressure to a gentle massage rather than a deep scrub.

 You should take a break from exfoliation for at least a week once you’ve noticed signs of over-exfoliation.
-The best option, though, is to take an exfoliation break until your skin has fully healed.
-You’ll also want to take a respite from skincare masks during this period, and avoid any salicylic acid, chemical peels, hyaluronic acid serum and other potentially damaging products.
+However, the best option is to take an exfoliation break until your skin has fully healed.
+You’ll also want to take a break from skincare masks during this period, and avoid any salicylic acid, chemical peels, hyaluronic acid serum, and other potentially damaging products.

-A trip to your dermatologist can really do wonders to help you develop the ideal exfoliation routine that’s right for your unique situation.
+A trip to your dermatologist can really do wonders to help you develop the ideal exfoliation routine tailor-made to your unique situation.
 Here’s how often to exfoliate based on your skin type:

-- Dry or Sensitive Skin — If you have dry or sensitive skin, it’s best to limit your exfoliation to once or twice a week.
+- Dry or sensitive skin — If you have dry or sensitive skin, it’s best to limit your exfoliation to once or twice a week.
 Those with easily irritated skin are more likely to experience the side effects of over-exfoliation than those with normal skin types.
 Try to limit exfoliation to gentle, circular motions if you have dry or sensitive skin.
-This will help prevent damaging the skin and any potential flaking while providing enough time for your skin to heal between exfoliation sessions.
+This will help prevent damaging the skin and causing any potential flaking, while providing enough time for your skin to heal between exfoliation sessions.

-- Acne-Prone Skin — In order to prevent further irritation, only exfoliate acne-prone skin twice a week at most, while trying to limit yourself to once a week on a more regular basis.
+- Acne-prone skin — In order to prevent further irritation, only exfoliate acne-prone skin twice a week at most, while trying to limit yourself to once a week.
 Those prone to breakouts will want to start with a gentle exfoliation and work their way up to something more intense.
 You want to make sure you give your skin enough time to heal, so make sure to pay attention to any dull skin or red spots and, if you notice them, take a break for a few days.